Strategies for Dealing With the Media

 For the senior living provider, a crisis could result from any number of events impacting on your reputation -- ranging from a fire, to an intruder, medication management issues, to a staff walk-out.
 Because you never know when a crisis is going to occur, the best time to plan for a crisis is now.
 Too many organizations plan for a crisis after one occurs, then scramble to respond appropriately.

 A crisis hits.
 You're ready for it!

 Remember that a crisis can only be anticipated, not planned.
-However, if you are an assisted living provider and you’ve planned for a crisis, you’ll be better prepared to manage it, rather than have it manage you.
+However, if you are a senior living provider and you’ve planned for a crisis, you’ll be better prepared to manage it, rather than have it manage you.
 The first step is to meet with your team to:

 When the crisis is over

 When a crisis hits your senior living community or the industry overall, you may find yourself in the position of managing attention from the news media.
 If your first impulse is panic, that’s not uncommon.
 But responsible providers who offer appropriate care need not worry.
 In fact, you might wind up being grateful for this unique opportunity to enhance public awareness and market your services.

 Follow the recommendations below, and you can turn a potentially damaging crisis into a chance to showcase the excellent care that your senior living company provides to residents every day:

 Wherever the senior living industry is under scrutiny, get assistance from Argentum

 No other group will stand up for Argentum and our members.
 As you know, Argentum is the largest organization dedicated exclusively to the senior living industry.
 We can provide vital leadership and support in turning such events into opportunities to discuss the quality care that your company and other senior living communities provide to an estimated one million residents every day.